-Saint Louis University's 1818 Advanced College Credit Program complies with Missouri Department of Higher Education (CBHE), "Dual Credit Guidelines, " Adopted June 10, 1999.
+Saint Louis University's 1818 Advanced College Credit Program complies with Missouri Department of Higher Education (MDHE), "Dual Credit Policy, " Adopted June 10, 1999.

 Saint Louis University's 1818 Advanced College Credit Program complies with the Illinois Board of Higher Education (IBHE) Dual Credit Task Force.